 First off, there’s a difference between menopause bloating and menopause weight gain.

-They’re both common side effects of menopause, but bloating is a tight, swollen, uncomfortable feeling that’s likely to come and go – even throughout the day.
+They’re both common side effects of menopause, but bloating is a tight, swollen, uncomfortable feeling around your stomach that’s likely to come and go – even throughout the day.

 Just like at any other stage of life, there are two different kinds of bloating during menopause: